funyin/funyin/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-A Flutter Streaming App
+A Movie Streaming App
 - 🌱 I’m currently learning ...
 Typescript
 - 👯 I’m looking to collaborate on ...
 Flutter
 - 💬 Ask me about ...
 Flutter